 Even though we are not treating COVID patients at our hospital, you could still come into contact with a person carrying the virus (as you could in the supermarket or any public indoor space).
 While we are taking every precaution possible, and instructing patients to self isolate and be tested before admission, there is still a risk of contracting COVID.

+We always work hard to provide the safest care possible.
 We are still in the early stages of understanding this virus and its impact on surgical outcomes.
 Some reports indicate that if you have an operation while COVID positive or develop COVID while recovering, there is a significant risk that you could end up being ill enough with the virus to need a ventilator on an intensive care unit.

 You surgeon will talk to you about the risks when they seek your consent for surgery.
 Please ask as many questions as you like.